Joonas Lakkamäki

-Joonas Lakkamäki (born 25 January 2002) is a Finnish professional footballer who plays as a defender for Jazz, on loan from VPS.
+Joonas Lakkamäki (born 25 January 2002) is a Finnish professional footballer who plays as a defender for Jazz in the Finnish third tier league Ykkönen.

 Club career

 Lakkamäki started his career in Pori with FC Jazz and Musan Salama.
-He made his senior debut with MuSa first team in 2018, aged 16, in the third tier Kakkonen.
+He made his senior debut with MuSa's first team in 2018, aged 16, in the third tier Kakkonen.

 During 2022–2024, he played for Turun Palloseura (TPS) in Finnish second tier.

 In January 2025, Lakkamäki signed with Veikkausliiga club Vaasan Palloseura (VPS).

 Personal life

 Lakkamäki's brother, Jaakko, is also a footballer and referee.
 He plays as a goalkeeper for MuSa.